-We are currently transforming the way we process our waste and are exploring ways to further separate our waste streams to reduce the amount going to landfill.
+We are transforming the way we process our waste and are exploring ways to further separate our waste streams to reduce the amount going to landfill.

 We have made substantial progress to reduce the impact of waste generated in our stores through improved packaging design guidelines, offering reusable cups and expanding our customer-facing and behind-the-counter recycling practices.

 - Dry mixed recyclables (cardboard and plastic)

 - General waste (most other waste)

 We have partnered with a national waste provider who collects and recycles the food and recyclable waste on our behalf.